yakosti/rapidnet/README.md

 `-l`: indicates we want to use the CVC4 libraries

-'-L': where the implementation of the header files can be found
+`-L`: where the implementation of the header files can be found

     Run g++ -I<path-to-rapidnet>/src/rapidnet-compiler -lcvc4 -<path-to-rapidnet>/lkloh/rapidnet/src/rapidnet-compiler <file-using-data-structures>.cc -o <file-using-data-structures>

-Example:
+Example: I clone this folder to my home directory, with path `/home/lkloh`.
+To run the file `hellpeworld.cpp` which sources the data structure files from rapidnet, I cd into the location where `helloworld.cpp` may be found, and type:

     g++ -I/home/lkloh/rapidnet/src/rapidnet-compiler -lcvc4 -L/home/lkloh/rapidnet/src/rapidnet-compiler helloworld.cpp -o helloworld